joolstorrentecalo/gitlab-foss/doc/development/backend/ruby_style_guide.md

 ### Newlines style guide

-In addition to the RuboCop's `Layout/EmptyLinesAroundMethodBody` and `Cop/LineBreakAroundConditionalBlock` that enforce some newline styles, we have the following guidelines that are not backed by RuboCop.
+In addition to the RuboCops `Layout/EmptyLinesAroundMethodBody` and `Cop/LineBreakAroundConditionalBlock` that enforce some newline styles, we have the following guidelines that are not backed by RuboCop.

 #### Rule: separate code with newlines only to group together related logic